Impact of Clifford operations on non-stabilizing power and quantum chaos

 \section{quantum chaos transitions in brick-wall Floquet circuits}

 In this section, we analyze the roles played by non-stabilizing power ($m_p$), entangling power ($e_p$), and gate-typicality ($g_t$) in the emergence of quantum chaos.
-To do so, we construct Floquet circuits using two-qubit gates as given in Eq.~\eqref{cartan} up to random single-qubit Clifford operations, arranged in a brick-wall architecture.
+To do so, we construct Floquet circuits using two-qubit gates as given in Eq.~\eqref{cartan} (see Appendix \ref{app-a}) up to random single-qubit Clifford operations, arranged in a brick-wall architecture.
 Floquet evolution has been widely used to study regular and chaotic properties of both single and many-body quantum systems \cite{bertini2018exact, kos2018many, bertini2019exact, chan2018spectral, lerose2021influence, dileep2024, varikuti2022out, srivastava2016universal, nag2014dynamical, dileep2024, PhysRevB.109.094207}.
-Recent studies suggest that random Clifford circuits over $ N $-qubits become quantum chaotic when interspersed with at least $ O(N) $ non-Clifford resources such as $ T $-gates \cite{leone2021quantum}.
-However, understanding the role of the non-stabilizing power of individual gates in inducing quantum chaos remains outstanding.
+Recent studies suggest that random Clifford circuits over $ N $-qubits become quantum chaotic when interspersed with at least $ \Theta(N) $ non-Clifford resources such as $ T $-gates \cite{leone2021quantum}.
+However, understanding the role of the non-stabilizing power of individual gates in inducing quantum chaos remains an outstanding issue.
 Here, we demonstrate that quantum chaos in Floquet circuits arises from an intriguing interplay of $ e_p $, $ m_p $, and $g_t$ of the involved gates.
-Through numerical results, we show that quantum chaos is suppressed when at least one of these quantities vanishes, even if the other two are considerably large \footnote[3]{A notable case is when the gates have vanishing $e_p$ and $g_t$, which occurs when the they are locally equivalent to the Identity operation.
-The emergence of Poisson statistics has been rigorously proved for such Floquet circuits when the singl- qubit gates are Haar random \cite{tkocz2012tensor}.
-Interestingly, in this case, $ m_p $ of individual gates can attain a nearly maximal value.}.